Teachers and Schools

 Designed specifically for Australian secondary students in years 9-12, the webinar is hosted by the President of the Academy of the Social Sciences in Australia, Professor Richard Holden.

-Check out our infographic below for inspiration on how your school can get involved in Social Sciences Week every September.
+Check out our infographic and video below for inspiration on how your school can get involved in Social Sciences Week every September.

 An A-Z of Social Science Careers